suffolklibraries/lgc/content/collections/events/friends-around-the-table-nature-walk-and-craft.md

     content:
       -
         type: text
-        text: 'In this session of Friends Around the Table explore cooking with spices. ' -
+        text: 'In this session of Friends Around the Table explore nature and crafts. ' -
     type: paragraph
     content:
       -
         type: text
-        text: 'The Friends Around the Table project aims to explore food, culture and nature in regular workshops, to offer family carers and adults living rurally, relaxed and enjoyable get-togethers.'
+        text: 'The Friends Around the Table project aims to explore nature and arts and crafts in regular workshops, to offer family carers and adults living rurally, relaxed and enjoyable get-togethers.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'At the workshops people will work with professional artists, chefs and food-led practitioners where there will be opportunities to meet new people, learn new skills and improve their physical and mental wellbeing through inspiring activities.'
+        text: 'At the workshops people will work with professional artists, where there will be opportunities to meet new people, learn new skills and improve their physical and mental wellbeing through inspiring activities.'
   -
     type: paragraph
     content: